Switching between Mott-Hubbard and Hund physics in moir\'e quantum simulators

-\section{Abstract}
+\textbf{ Abstract}

 Mott-Hubbard and Hund electron correlations have been realized thus far in separate classes of materials.
 Here, we show that a single moir\'e homobilayer encompasses both kinds of physics in a controllable manner.
-We develop a microscopic multiband model which we solve by dynamical mean-field theory to nonperturbatively address the local many-body correlations.
-We demonstrate how tuning with twist angle, dielectric screening, and hole density allows to switch between Mott-Hubbard and Hund correlated states in twisted WSe$_2$ bilayer.
-The underlying mechanism bases on controlling Coulomb-interaction-driven orbital polarization and energetics of concomitant local singlet and triplet spin configurations.
-From comparison to recent experimental transport data, we find signatures of a filling-controlled transition from a triplet charge-transfer insulator to a Hund-Mott metal.
+We develop a microscopic multiband model that we solve by dynamical mean-field theory to nonperturbatively address the local many-body correlations.
+We demonstrate how tuning with twist angle, dielectric screening, and hole density allows us to switch between Mott-Hubbard and Hund correlated states in a twisted WSe$_2$ bilayer.
+The underlying mechanism is based on controlling Coulomb-interaction-driven orbital polarization and the energetics of concomitant local singlet and triplet spin configurations.
+From a comparison to recent experimental transport data, we find signatures of a filling-controlled transition from a triplet charge-transfer insulator to a Hund-Mott metal.
 Our finding establishes twisted transition metal dichalcogenides as a tunable platform for exotic phases of quantum matter emerging from large local spin moments.